livingdocsIO/documentation/reference-docs/project-config/settings.md

 The service itself is configured in the config (see example at the top).
 We advise you to use the UI under "Project Setup" to setup the remote service.
 The `handle` is the service name that is also used in the `doc-include` directive of the component.
 In the `rendering` object you define the URL of your micro-service where the rendering is done as well as a timeout to indicate when it should fail.
-The `config` parameter can contain arbitrary (fixed) data that are sent to your micro-service.
+`blockEditorInteraction` can be used to alter the interactivity of the include within the editor.
+Not setting this value, or selecting "No" in the UI, will result in the default experience of the include being rendered and interactive within the editor.
+Passing a value of `'always'` will block all interaction with the include in the editor, and using `'initial'` will block the first click only.
 The `paramsSchema` generates a form for the editor in the sidebar when a respective component is selected.
 Editors can then enter (dynamic) configs that are sent to your micro-service.
 As of now the only supported form types are `li-boolean` and `li-text`, i.e. a checkbox and a text input.
+The `defaultParams` object allows you to define defaults for the dynamic params of an include.
+Dynamic params are set by the user over a UI in the editor.
+The `config` parameter can contain arbitrary (fixed) data that are sent to your micro-service.

 ## Webhooks